 Nusa Islands are a trio of tropical Islands found near mainland Bali.

-Most people aren’t aware but Indonesia is home to over 17 000 islands including Lombok, Java and the Bali.
+Most people aren’t aware but Indonesia is home to over 17 000 islands including the Gili Islands, Lombok, Java, and Bali.

 It’s actually incorrect to say Nusa Islands because the word Nusa means Island.

 Visiting the islands can be a great day trip from Bali (mainland) or if you want to spend more than one day, there are various accommodation options on all islands.